-The CBIC, located on the main campus of Caltech, was founded in 2003 through a generous gift from the Gordon and Betty Moore Foundation.
+The Caltech Brain Imaging Center (CBIC) was founded in 2003 through a generous gift from the Gordon and Betty Moore Foundation and provides neuroimaging resources for the Tianqiao and Chrissy Chen Institute for Neuroscience at Caltech.

-- To explore the neural basis of higher brain function .
+- To explore and characterize the neural basis of higher brain function.

 - To develop new tools for the imaging of brain structure and function.